 Alignment of a knee prosthesis can be measured along several different axes, including the mechanical axis, and the frontal and sagittal axes of both the femur and tibia.

-A 2007 TEC Assessment by BCBS Association evaluated computer-assisted navigation (CAN) for TKA.
+A 2007 TEC Assessment by BCBS Association evaluated computer-assisted navigation (CAN) for total knee athorplasty (TKA).
 Nine studies from 7 RCTs were reviewed.
 Selection criteria for the RCTs included having at least 25 patients per group and comparing limb alignment and surgical or functional outcomes following TKA with CAN or conventional methods.
 Also reviewed were cohort and case series that evaluated long-term associations between malalignment of prosthetic components and poor outcomes.
 In the largest of the cohort studies, which included more than 2000 patients (3000 knees) with an average of 5-year follow-up, 41 revisions for tibial component failure (1.3% of the cohort) were identified.
 The relative risk (RR) for age was estimated at 8.3, with a greater risk observed in younger, more active patients.
 For malalignment (defined as >3 degrees varus or valgus), the relative risk was estimated to be 17.3.

 Pooled data from the prospective RCTs showed:

-As a result of deficiencies in the available evidence (e.g, potential for bias in observational studies, lack of long-term follow-up in the RCTs), the TEC reviewers concluded that it was not possible to determine whether the degree of improvement in alignment reported in the RCTs led to meaningful improvements in clinically relevant outcomes such as pain, function, or revision surgery.
+Based on the deficiencies in the available evidence (e.g, potential for bias in observational studies, lack of long-term follow-up in the RCTs), the TEC reviewers concluded that it was not possible to determine whether the degree of improvement in alignment reported in the RCTs led to meaningful improvements in clinically relevant outcomes such as pain, function, or revision surgery.

 More recent studies (2014, 2015) have also found longer surgical times and few differences in clinical outcome measures at 1-year follow-up.